Lotus berthelotii

 Overview

-Uses: Trailing annual/perennial for hanging baskets, window boxes, patio containers, rock gardens, and cascading over walls.
+Uses: Trailing plant for hanging baskets, window boxes, patio containers, rock gardens, and cascading over walls.

-USDA Hardiness Zones: 10 – 11 (tender perennial); grown as an annual in cooler zones
+USDA Hardiness Zones: 10–11 (grown as an annual in colder climates)

 Growth Rate: Fast